Italics represent cross-references within the list below.

 AID – Application IDentifier; allocated by ISO (International Standards Organization) to identify individual applications on an ISO-compliant chip card.
 In EMV, AIDs identify the payment application(s) present on the card which may be selected by the POS or ATM device, e.g. Visa Credit, MasterCard Debit.

 ARPC – Authorization Response Cryptogram.
 A cryptogram generated by the issuer host system and returned in the response to an authorisation request.
 Verifies to the card that the authorisation response was sent by the true issuer host and that the Authorization Response Code has not been altered.
-See out product pages for card issuance and transaction authorization for Aconite Technology products that support this.
+See the ETM product page for more information.

 Asymmetric Cryptography – a means of encrypting information using pairs of keys, usually designated 'Public', which may be openly shared, and 'Private', which is kept secret by the key owner.
 Information encrypted with one of the pair – the Public Key – can be sent over an insecure connection but can only be decrypted by the recipient using the Private Key.
 Also used in reverse for signing data to generate a Certificate to guarantee authenticity and, depending on what is signed, integrity.
 The RSA algorithm is used within EMV for ODA (Offline Data Authentication), a form of CAM (Card Authentication Method); see SDA, DDA and CDA below.